hilarioxprt/Big-Data-and-cloud-computing/README.md

 ## Datasets
 - Small sample data for quick iteration may be stored in `data/`.
-- For realistic experiments, use larger datasets on HDFS/S3 or other distributed storage.
+- For realistic experiments, use larger datasets on HDFS or other distributed storage.
 - Do not include large raw datasets in this repo.

 ## Testing and validation